 You have to be extra careful when pairing these fonts to create beautiful Pinterest pins.
 I haven’t always been font aware, but now I believe in the ‘less is more’ rule, as you can see in the 3 pins below.
 The white background and a simple picture give us a lot of room to work with.

-The first image from the left features my all-time favourite font combination of Cinzel and Quattrocento.
+One of the images features my all-time favourite font combination of Cinzel and Quattrocento.
 Both are elegant and I think work really well with the food pins.

 You don’t always have to mix the fonts to get the best results.
 You could use hierarchy to indicate which part of the text is most important.
 Do so by using bold letters, italics or simply by making the text larger.

-The last pin is a combination of Open Sans (Sans font) and Lora (Sans Serif).
+Another great combination is Open Sans (Sans font) and Lora (Sans Serif).
 I love the clean look of Open Sans font while giving the pin a bit of luxury with the Lora font in the text.

 Give Your Text Some Breathing Space